-Musculoskeletal (MSK) disorders relate to any health problem involving muscles, bones and joints.
+Musculoskeletal (MSK) conditions relate to any health problem involving muscles, bones and joints.
 MSK problems are very common, and many forms may arise through contemporary forms of office work.
-Indeed, lack of positive practice to support people with musculoskeletal disorders in work can have different types of costs, from lost earnings, to reduced productive working time and early retirement, with an accompanying strain on both household incomes and the national welfare system [29, 30].
+Indeed, lack of positive practice to support people with musculoskeletal disorders in work can have different types of costs, from lost earnings, to reduced productive working time and early retirement, with an accompanying strain on both household incomes and the national welfare system [31, 32].

-72% of employees reported one or more musculoskeletal conditions, compared to the benchmarks of 84% and 84% for the Asian markets and Australia, respectively.
+75% of employees reported one or more musculoskeletal conditions, compared to the benchmarks of 82% and 72% for the Asia Pacific and Sri Lanka's 2018 results, respectively.

-The most common symptoms reported in Sri Lanka are lower back and shoulder while 28% of the employees report no symptoms.
-23% of the analysed employees indicate that their condition prevented them from doing normal work at home or away from home and 8% indicate that the pain or discomfort caused them to take time off work.
+The most common symptoms reported in Sri Lanka are lower back and neck while 25% of the employees report no symptoms.
+22% of the analysed employees indicate that their condition prevented them from doing normal work at home or away from home and 7% indicate that the pain or discomfort caused them to take time off work.